Photo is linked to these early days of November when we think of all our loved ones who have died.

 Did You Know

-Thought For The Week
+Thought For The week

+It puts us in touch with the passage of time and the cycles of nature which we so often take for granted.
 Halloween may have pagan origins but the Christian message is wrapped around it.
-It’s a simple Halloween message that God loves you as you are, encourages and reassures us especially when we struggle with darkness, evil, mystery and the unknown.
+It’s a simple Halloween message that God is with us, encourages and reassures us especially when we struggle with darkness, evil, mystery and the unknown.